Table of Contents

 In this code, we first create a new GoLogin instance and set up a browser profile for Facebook using the create_profile method.
 We then use the login method to log in to Facebook, specifying the login credentials for the user’s account.

-Once logged in, we navigate to the Friends page and extract the user’s friend list using the find_elements_by_xpath method.
+Once logged in, we navigate to the Friends page and start extracting data from the user’s friend list using the find_elements_by_xpath method.
 Finally, we print out the friend names and close the session using the close method.
+You can scrape a post url, media url and basically any Facebook page content.

-Note that the api_key parameter in the GoLogin constructor should be replaced with your actual API key, which can be obtained from the GoLogin website.
+Note that the api_key parameter in the GoLogin constructor should be replaced with your actual API key, which can be obtained from GoLogin settings.
 Additionally, the username and password parameters in the login method should be replaced with the actual login credentials for the user’s Facebook account.

 Tips for optimizing web scraping Facebook performance and avoiding detection